Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing: Proposed Method

 \subsection{Training Module in Userspace}

 The module gets the sequence $\phi$ from the kernel state.
 Based on the sequence, the module could calculate the reward following Algorithm~\ref{alg:reward}.
 The general calculation way is the same as the previous work, as shown in Algorithm~\ref{alg:reward}.
-It contains three components, the time under low frequency and the average utilization.
+It contains two components, the time under lower frequency and the average utilization.
 These two are for low energy consumption and high utilization.
+Line 6 is to calculate the lower frequency part of the reward.
+For multiple frequencies that the system is in, the algorithm normalizes each frequency based on the cube of the maximum and minimum frequencies supported by the system and then inverts it.
+The time corresponding to each frequency is then multiplied.
+This way the more time the system is at a relatively low frequency, the higher the reward it will obtain.
+Line 7 is to get the utilization component for reward.
+Line 8 is to get the average of this frequency and utilization component.

-The difference is the penalty component.
+The difference is the penalty component, corresponding to Line 9-18.
 In previous work, once the task times out, the reward is set to 0, and the transitions after the timeout will be discarded.
 This work adds a threshold which denotes the acceptable exceed rate.
 Only when the actual exceed rate is larger than the setting threshold, the reward will be 0.
-The penalty is set this way for the following reason.
+That is, when there are tasks that exceed the deadline, the algorithm calculates the percentage of execution of timeout tasks relative to their own deadline and takes the average, which is $e_r$ (Line 10-11).
+If this value exceeds the set threshold, then the reward is set to 0 (Line 13).
+If it does not, the original reward will be scaled down based on $e_r$ (Line 15).
+The penalty is set this way for the following reasons.

 \begin{itemize} \item In the case of multitasking, it may happen that the previous task times out while the following task does not.
 Therefore, directly discarding the part after the timeout may result in the discarding of useful training information.
 Therefore, only the timeout is detected in the reward calculation here. \item For one execution that there are tasks exceeding the deadline, a threshold is set to to give a penalty to those that are still within acceptable range.
 This is feasible for soft real-time systems.
 This penalty setting also ensures that the timeout reaward is not higher than the no-timeout case. \end{itemize}